-- Your first Follow up Appointment details (if required) will be included in an email from our office which you will receive on or shortly after the day of your surgery. - If you have any problems or complications after your surgery please refer to the Post-Op Concerns section included in your surgery package or refer to our website https://banffsportmed.ca/after-your-surgery/.
+- Do not go to the dentist up to 6 weeks after surgery as this can increase your risk of infection. - Your first Follow up Appointment details (if required) will be included in an email from our office which you will receive on or shortly after the day of your surgery. - If you have any problems or complications after your surgery please refer to the Post-Op Concerns section included in your surgery package or refer to our website https://banffsportmed.ca/after-your-surgery/.